-It's easy to say that your payroll data is critical for your business, but what about the age of your equipment and warranty schedule?
-It may not be critical now, until you need to replace it or ask the manufacturer to repair it.
-The business/data owner can help you decide how "critical" various data elements are that you need to protect.
+It's easy to say that your payroll is critical for paying your employees, but the age of your equipment and warranty schedule, may be less important, until you need to replace it or ask the manufacturer to repair it if it is not working properly.
+The data owner for your business can help you decide how "critical" various data elements are that you want to protect.